-AASB urges the Alaska Legislature to join with school districts in opposing those aspects of the No Child Left Behind Act that are detrimental to rural, largely Native school districts, including testing regimes that inaccurately assess Alaska Native and rural Alaska students.
+AASB urges the Alaska Legislature to join with school districts in opposing those aspects of the Elementary and Secondary Education Act (ESEA) No Child Left Behind Act that are detrimental to rural, largely Native school districts, including testing regimes that inaccurately assess Alaska Native and rural Alaska students.
 English Language Learner (ELL) mandates inaccurately assess Native Alaska students and inadvertently target language programs.
 In addition, AASB urges the state to reexamine its own testing programs with regard to these issues.

 Rationale.
-The current NCLB reauthorization process is an opportunity to improve the existing law.
-NCLB lacks the flexibility needed to support English Language Learners in indigenous communities.
+The current ESEA NCLB reauthorization process is an opportunity to improve the existing law.
+Since 2001, ESEA has NCLB lackeds the flexibility needed to support English Language Learners in indigenous communities.
 ELL programs disadvantage indigenous communities that wish to perpetuate their values, culture and traditions in their public schools through their language.
 The State of Alaska and the U.S. Department of Education have not established appropriate psychometric instruments to measure the fluency of indigenous language speakers.
 Adopted 2008